 Your deadline to file a car accident claim may be different, however, depending on the type of lawsuit:

-- If you are filing a wrongful death claim, you will have three years from the date of your loved one’s death, if this is different from the date of the car accident.
+- If you are filing a wrongful death claim in Albuquerque, you will have three years from the date of your loved one’s death, if this is different from the date of the car accident.

 - If you have a property-damage-only lawsuit, you have four years from the date of the crash to file a claim in New Mexico.

 - If you are bringing a case against the government in New Mexico, the time limit is two years of the date of injury.